steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

 ### 3. Add an Error object within the Score Set

-- This way we can call update method on both objects in this set with valid returns for both cases.
+Return the new ScoreError instead of throwing.
+This way we can call update method on both objects in this set with valid returns for both cases.

-- Returning the new ScoreError instead of throwing

 ```
 class Score {